AakrishtSP/Reynolds-Steering-Behaviours/README.md

 - A C++ compiler with C++17 support
 - OpenGL (typically provided by your system or graphics drivers)
 - GLFW, GLM, DearImGui (included as submodules)
-- Optional: GLEW (if needed for additional OpenGL functionality)

 ### Steps to Build